BabetteB/BabetteB/README.md

 ## About me 🧭

-- I’m studying to become a system architect; I like to know that there is a sound foundation before developing
+- I’m studying to become a system architect - I like to know that there is a sound foundation before developing
-- Right now I mostly build with .NET/C# + Angular; If I get to play around I will quickly start to implement code quality, reproducibility and automation mechanisms.
+- Right now I mostly build with .NET/C# + Angular - if I get to play around I will quickly start to implement code quality, reproducibility and automation mechanisms
 - I am risk and security aware and curious
 - Recurring Teaching Assistant in mobile app dev.
 I care about extensive feedback, and that the students learn to argue about what they are doing